 I love how every full moon has a slightly different magic.
 A special energy.
 A unique personality derived from the sign and the season and the astrological climate.
-Tonight marks the Full Moon in Scorpio.
+Tonight marks May's Full Moon.
 The Flower Moon, to be exact.
 A moon to honor the season of abundance and fertility and floral magic that is springtime.
 A moon that buzzes with growth and transformation.

 Marking the new and full moons with a small ritual has become one of my favorite ways to tap into the natural cycles.
 To reconnect to a time when we relied on the moon as our primary calendar.
 To a time when we lived by her seasons.
 The moon affects everything from female fertility to animal migrations, so it makes perfect sense that for much of human existence, tracking her progress across the heavens was an essential part of daily life.
 It's only been the past few centuries, with the advent of electric lights and 10-day forecasts, that we have started to move away these intrinsic cycles.
 And I have a sneaking suspicion we are missing her...our sister moon.
 That we feel her pulling on the tides of our bodies and yearn to mark her phases.
 To remember the old rituals.
 The forgotten songs embedded in our DNA.
 She control's the tides, after all, and what are we if not mostly water?